haducloc/MyApp/README.md

 ## Steps to produce the logout issue:

 ### Step1: http://localhost:8080/MyApp/TestServlet
-- You will see User is Null
+- You will see User is Null (Good)
 ### Step2: Click on the login link in the TestServlet page
 - The app will process a login, then redirect to the TestServlet again
 - You will see User is User1 & the created session id ( Good )